 Frequently Asked Questions (FAQs)

-What are the potential risks for Michigan's home healthcare providers?
+What are the potential risks for home healthcare providers in Michigan?

 Michigan home health care providers in Michigan are highly qualified and offer excellent customer treatment.
 There are unique risks associated with working in close proximity to others at home.
 Insurance can help manage many of your most common risks.

-BizInsure can assist organizations and home health aides locate business insurance that can address the specific dangers you face each day.
+BizInsure can assist home health aides and agencies find business insurance that can address the specific risks you face.

-What are the home health care aide license requirements in Michigan?
-How do I get a home health care license in Michigan?
+What are the home health care license requirements in Michigan?

 Learn more about home health care insurance in the states where you work.